istio/istio.io/content/docs/concepts/security/index.md

 claims in the credential if applicable, to the next layer:
 [authorization](/docs/concepts/security/#authorization).
 Additionally,
-operators can specify which identity, either from transport or origin authentication, should Istio use as ‘the principal’.
+operators can specify which identity, either from transport or origin authentication, should Istio use as ‘the principal'.

 ### Authentication policies

 This section provides more details about how Istio authentication policies work.
-As you’ll remember from the [Architecture section](/docs/concepts/security/#authentication-architecture), authentication policies apply to requests that a service **receives**.
+As you'll remember from the [Architecture section](/docs/concepts/security/#authentication-architecture), authentication policies apply to requests that a service **receives**.
 To specify client-side authentication rules in mutual TLS, you need to specify the `TLSSettings` in the `DestinationRule`.
 You can find more information in our